amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_01.md

 `amethyst new pong`

 If you run this project with `cargo run`, you'll end up with a window titled "pong" that renders a really delightful shade of green.
 Press `Esc` to quit.
+If you're having getting the project to run, double check the [Getting Started][gs] guide.

 We've opened and closed a window, so we're basically done!
 But let's write this functionality ourselves so we're sure we know what's going on.